plone/volto/docs/source/getting-started/install.md

     yo @plone/volto --canary
     ```

-2. Answer to the prompted questions and provide the name of the new app (folder) to be created.
-For the sake of this documentation, provide `myvoltoproject` as project name then.
+2. Answer the questions when prompted, and provide the name of the new app (folder) to be created.
+    For the sake of this documentation, provide `myvoltoproject` as the project name.

     ````{note}
     You can run the generator with parameters to tailor your requirements.

-    ```bash
+    ```shell
     yo @plone/volto --help
     ```